Jyotirmay-ai/Digital-Agency-2.0/readme.txt

 DESCRIPTION:

-GLINT is a modern and stylish digital agency HTML template.
-Designed for creative designers, agencies freelancers, photographer or any creative profession.
+InsiteXperience is a modern and stylish digital agency Website.
+We are creative designers, agencies freelancers, photographer or any creative profession.
 It is fully responsive and retina/hi-dpi ready making it pixel sharp on any devices.
-It has animating stats section, working contact form, stylish portfolio section and other features you will only find on premium html templates.
+It has animating stats section, working contact form, stylish portfolio section.
 Built with clean and organized code, this template is very easy to customize.

 ==================================================================================================